Writing a blog post can be a daunting task if you haven’t worked with WordPress before.

 It’s vitally important to have a Content Strategy.
 If there is one thing that matters above all else for keeping your readers engaged and coming back for more is – CONSISTENCY!

-Posting every other week, consecutively is better than publishing 2 or 3 articles a week for 1 month straight, then posting nothing for the next couple of months.
+Posting every other week consistently is better than publishing 2 or 3 articles a week for 1 month straight, then posting nothing for the next couple of months.

 Put your thoughts into a content publishing schedule, known as a content calendar.